-Our garden has been producing about 6 zucchini a day, so we have been making all the usual amazing recipes with zucchini like sauteed zucchini, fried zucchini, gluten free zucchini bread and of course, this easy grilled zucchini recipe!
+Our garden has been producing about 6 zucchini a day, so we have been making all the usual amazing recipes with zucchini like sauteed zucchini, fried zucchini, gluten free zucchini bread, zucchini tacos, and of course, this easy grilled zucchini recipe!

 It’s the perfect summer side dish to use up your extra zucchini!

 My 4 kids love this simple grilled zucchini recipe, which really says something.
 Plus, I’m happy to say that all 8 of the kids who taste-tested this grilled zucchini for me gave it a thumbs up and asked for seconds!